 h) corals of various types (hard substrates and muddy, silt bottoms from the subtidal to the shelf break)

-i) areas identified as EFH for Highly Migratory Species managed by the Secretary of Commerce (e.g., sharks / inlets and nearshore waters, including pupping and nursery grounds)
+i) areas identified as EFH for Highly Migratory Species managed by the Secretary of Commerce (inlets and nearshore waters are importantpupping and nursery grounds for sharks)

-8) Projects which entail hydrologic alterations also threaten important fish habitats for anadromous species under federal, interstate and state management (in particular, riverine spawning habitats, riverine and estuarine habitats, including state designated areas - e.g. Primary and Secondary Nursery Areas of North Carolina), as well as essential overwintering grounds in nearshore and offshore waters.
+8) Projects which entail hydrologic alterations also threaten important fish habitats for diadromous species under federal, interstate and state management (in particular, riverine spawning habitats, riverine and estuarine habitats, including state designated areas - e.g. Primary and Secondary Nursery Areas of North Carolina), as well as essential overwintering grounds in nearshore and offshore waters.
 All diadromous species are under management by the Atlantic States Marine Fisheries Commission and the states.
 The SAFMC also identified essential habitats of anadromous and catadromous species in the region (inlets and nearshore waters).

 9) Numerous habitats that have been impacted by these projects causing hydrologic alterations have been identified as EFH-HAPCs by the SAFMC.
 The specific fishery management plan is provided in parentheses: